 My mom is a retired university and elementary school teacher.
 She's had an iMac for years, received her first iPad in 2011, now has an iPhone and Apple TV as well, and is looking forward to adding an Apple Watch to her setup this April.
 Since the iPad has replaced the Mac as her primary computing device, she thought it might be interesting to explain how and why.
 Needless to say, we agreed immediately. — Rene

 I wake up early and, as I am retired, I can afford to spend the first couple of hours curled up reading the news on my iPad.
-I've collected several newspaper apps, including the Montreal Gazette, La Presse, and the New York Times that let me stay informed in two languages and across two countries.
+I've collected several newspaper apps, including the Montreal Gazette (opens in new tab), La Presse (opens in new tab), and the New York Times (opens in new tab) that let me stay informed in two languages and across two countries.

-I sometimes also catch up on television using the CBC, CTV, or Global apps.
+I sometimes also catch up on television using the CBC (opens in new tab), CTV (opens in new tab), or Global (opens in new tab) apps.
 I especially enjoy that I can immediately check on people and facts mentioned in the articles or on the shows.
 The Safari browser and Google search engine are only ever a click and a tap away.